Connection¶

 Cost contribution¶

 Connection aggregates cost expressions from all segments.
-PricingSegment instances contribute directional energy costs.
+PricingSegment instances contribute energy costs to the primary objective (index 0).

 Outputs¶